sunmisc/wormhole/README.md

 **Not goals:**
 * Rewriting existing solutions in the standard jdk library
+* Bring everything into a common (abstract) form as much as possible.

 This library is just a sharp instrument, rushing fill holes in the standard library